adct-the-experimenter/3d-audio-producer/README.md

 ## Timeline

-One timeline controls only 1 object, and the object controlled can be selected.
+One timeline controls only 1 object(soundproducer, listener), and the object controlled can be selected.

 Make a new timeline to control a different object.

+### To initiate playback of audio linked to sound producer.
+1. Open timeline by clicking on timeline button.
+2. Select sound producer from object dropdown box.
+3. Select a timeline frame for start of playback of audio linked to sound producer.
+Line should be highlighted yellow.
+4. Add start playback marker by pressing the 'z' key.
+5. Click on "Play" button and wait for timeline to pass the selected timeline frame.

 ## Feedback